 Begonias are perfect for patio containers, troughs, and even hanging baskets where their explosion of colourful rosette-like blooms won’t go unnoticed.

-There’s no need to buy established expensive plugs; the tubers are cheap, easy and reliable to grow.
+There’s no need to buy established expensive plugs; I’ve always found the tubers cheap, easy and reliable to grow.

 While begonias are tender perennials (meaning the tubers should be lifted in the winter), they flower for a very long period, often from mid-summer through to the first frosts.

-- Start the tubers off in March or April in a greenhouse or sheltered spot but you don’t have to.
+- I usually start the tubers off in March or April in a greenhouse or sheltered spot but you don’t have to.

 - Harden off and transplant to the garden after the last frosts.

 - Position in full sun or partial shade.